 By using settable ramping limits, Dynapower PCS can Black Start any type of transformer load, making it distinctive in the marketplace and providing unique value to microgrid operators.

-As microgrids grow larger, a single system may not be large enough to fully service the load of the microgrid and will require multiple power electronic enabled DER.
+As microgrids grow larger, a single system may not be large enough to fully service the load of the microgrid and will require multiple power electronics enabled-DER.

 With multiple DER deployed on the same microgrid, these power electronic devices must communicate reliably to maintain overall voltage and frequency stability of the microgrid.
-Coordination of these DER resources needs to be done fast to maintain system stability while minimizing overall system cost.
+Coordination of these DER resources needs to be done quickly in order to maintain system stability while minimizing overall system cost.

 Dynapower PCS can be configured to run microgrids with multiple parallel systems as well as other forms of DER.
 Unit to unit communication for load sharing is accomplished with frequency and voltage droop on the microgrid system.
 This reduces costs for microgrid installers and increases reliability for systems owners.

-As you can see, the benefits of energy storage microgrids are far-reaching and continuing to evolve.
-At Dynapower, we are proud to be on the forefront of energy storage microgrids and their continued growth.
+The benefits of energy storage microgrids are far-reaching and continuing to evolve.
+At Dynapower, we are proud to be on the forefront of energy storage microgrids and their ongoing role in putting power to purpose.

-For further information on Dynapower’s microgrid capabilities and products, please contact Robyn Latta at 802.860.7200.
+For more information on Dynapower’s microgrid capabilities and products, please contact us or download our Microgrid Capabilities whitepaper.